SanPen/GridCal/README.md

 python -c "from GridCal.ExecuteGridCal import run; run()"
 ```

+You may save this command in a shortcut for easy future access.

 ### Install only the engine

 Some of you may only need GridCal as a library for some other purpose
 like batch calculations, AI training or simple scripting.
 Whatever it may be,
-you can get the GridCal engine the following terminal command:
+you can get the GridCal engine with the following terminal command:

 ```
 pip install GridCalEngine
 ```

+This will install the `GridCalEngine` package that is a dependency of `GridCal`.

 Again, you may need to use `pip3` if you are under Linux or MacOS.